 ABSTRACT

-Effective soil management is needed to improve crop productivity in compound farms, particularly in areas with varying slope gradients.
-There is a lack of data on how slope gradients affect soil fertility in compound farms, particularly in tropical Africa.
-Understanding these dynamics can provide insights into improving nutrient management strategies in traditional agricultural systems, where the dependence on external inputs is minimal.
-Soil nutrient dynamics within compound farms were evaluated at the compound farms of the upper (CFUS) and lower slopes (CFLS) in the tropical environment of Nsukka, Nigeria.
+Soil management is needed to improve soil fertility and crop productivity in compound farms, particularly in areas with varying slope gradients.
+Limited information is available related how slope gradients affect soil fertility in compound farms, particularly in tropical Africa.
+Understanding these dynamics can provide insights into improving nutrient management practicesin traditional agricultural systems, where the dependence on external inputs is minimal.
+Soil nutrient dynamics within compound farms were evaluated at the compound farms of the upper slopes (CFUS) and lower slopes (CFLS) in the tropical environment of Nsukka, Nigeria.
 Soil samples were collected at 0–20 cm depth from both slope positions across 20 compound farms.
-Key soil properties, including soil organic carbon, total nitrogen, available phosphorus, exchangeable bases, and cation exchange capacity, were assessed to determine fertility gradients influenced by slope position.
+Different key soil properties, including soil organic carbon, total nitrogen, available phosphorus, exchangeable bases, and cation exchange capacity, were assessed to determine fertility gradients influenced by slope position.
 Soil fertility status was higher at the upper slopes as opposed to the lower slopes.
-The results did not follow the typical trend of soil nutrients being transported from the upper to the lower slope, probably due to anthropogenic activities such as buildings and road constructions.
+The results did not followed the typical trend of soil nutrients being transported from the upper to the lower slope, probably due to anthropogenic activities such as buildings and road constructions.
 The result highlights the role of slope position in soil fertility management, supporting slope-specific soil management strategies in tropical farming systems.

 Keywords: erosion control, nutrient deposition, soil fertility management, sustainable agriculture, tropical soils